Cubit-AS/release-notes/customer.md

 }
 ```

-- **BirthDate and OrganizationNumber**: BirthDate is used for private customers, and OrganizationNumber for corporate customers.
+- **SocialSecurityNumber and OrganizationNumber**: SocialSecurityNumber is used for private customers, and OrganizationNumber for corporate customers.
 It's possible to use both, but it doesn't make sense for most customers.
+SocialSecurityNumbers are transformed as ExternalHashID and not saved as string in customer database.
 - **AcceptElectronicCommunication**: Indicates whether the customer has consented to receive electronic communication, like documents via email instead of letters.

 ### Deletion